 Failing to file Foreign Bank Account Reports is one of the easiest traps expats to fall into, and it can also be one of the most expensive, since the penalty for failing to file can start at $10,000.

 The reason FBARs can be easy to overlook is because they are filed totally separately from individual’s tax returns, and are relatively new.

 They are also not something most US-resident Americans have any need to file unless they keep money in overseas financial institutions – meaning they are generally less understood.

 Although the obligation to file FBARs came out of a 1970s bill known as the Bank Secrecy Act, it wasn’t widely enforced until after the USA PATRIOT Act was passed in 2001 in the wake of the terrorist attacks on 11 September of that year.

 For many ordinary American expats, however, the problem with FBARs began in the years immediately following the 2010 passage of the Foreign Account Tax Compliance Act, because FATCA is what gave the IRS information, for the first time, on the non-US bank accounts of US citizens around the globe.

 Part of the problem stemmed from the fact that no one thought to warn American expats and other American holders of non-US bank accounts about the fact that they needed to file FBARs – in addition to filing a US tax return.

-As of 2015, the most recent year for which figures are available, submissions had grown to more than 1.16 million forms, according to global accounting firm KPMG.
+By 2015, submissions had grown to more than 1.16 million forms, according to global accounting firm KPMG.

 Mistake number five: failing to review existing estate plans